 Airbrush makeup application has become the popular choice for brides and their beauty teams, but what is it, and should you use it?
 We’ll answer these questions below by diving into the pros and cons of airbrush makeup, and comparing it to the old-school way of applying bold bridal makeup.

 Traditionally, foundation is applied with a brush, sponge, or your fingers, but, thanks to innovative technology, a new application tool has entered the market: the airbrush.
 If you have ever received a spray tan, you are probably familiar with the airbrushing technique.
 The same technique used on your body, albeit on a much larger scale, when you get a spray tan is used on your face and neck when you get airbrushed makeup.

-So, how does it work?
+So, how does this type of makeup work?
 An airbrush gun is attached to a makeup air compressor, filled with product, and then sprayed onto the skin.
-And, although it sounds high-tech, it’s pretty simple to use.
+And, although it sounds high tech, it’s pretty simple to use.
 So, it’s no surprise that professional makeup artists have adopted the technique.
-However, being the latest, doesn’t necessarily mean that something is the greatest.
-There are plenty of benefits of airbrush makeup application that influenced the shift to it from traditional forms of application, but some brides and beauty professionals still opt for more traditional methods.
+However, being the latest doesn’t necessarily mean that something is the greatest.
+There are plenty of benefits of airbrush makeup application that influenced the shift to it from traditional forms of application, but some brides and beauty professionals still opt for more traditional methods and makeup artistry.

 While it has become common, you will want to double-check that your makeup artist offers airbrushed makeup in the first place.
 It’s not a bad idea to get his or her input, too, to help you make your decision.
 He or she is the expert, after all.
 Let’s discuss the pros and cons of airbrush makeup application to understand why it has become so widely used and if it’s right for you.